Mount Warrigal

 Mount Warrigal has shown very soft population growth performance across periods assessed by AreaSearch

-Mount Warrigal's population, as of November 2025, is estimated at around 4,895 people.
-This reflects an increase since the 2021 Census, which reported a population of 4,880 people.
-The change is inferred from AreaSearch's estimation of the resident population being 4,884 as of June 2024, along with five additional validated new addresses since the Census date.
-This level of population translates to a density ratio of 2,576 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods for Mount Warrigal statistical area (Lv2).
+Mount Warrigal's population is estimated at around 4,895 as of Feb 2026.
+This reflects an increase of 15 people since the 2021 Census, which reported a population of 4,880 people.
+The change is inferred from the resident population of 4,884 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,576 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate a decline in overall population over this period, with the area's population expected to shrink by 37 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 119 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the suburb's population expected to shrink by 37 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 122 people.

 Frequently Asked Questions - Population